mpkrass7/m_pkfire/content/project/shiny-pokemon/index.markdown

 ![Persistent Storage](poke_shiny1.gif)

-As shown above, the application allows users to pick there favorite Pokemon among 6 generations, and store it in a Postgre SQL database.
+As shown above, the application allows users to pick there favorite Pokemon among 6 generations, and store it in a Postgres SQL database.
 I love coming back to this app from time to time because every month or so, I see one or two new submissions.
 I don't know where people went to find this app but I find it certainly makes me happy ;).

 In addition to the database piece I have a pretty pithy analysis page that uses Principal Component Analysis to put Pokemon on a two-dimensional plane for some directional comparison.
 Ever wonder how similar Psyduck is to Bulbasaur?
 Try looking at the tab marked 'analysis'.
-Getting the Pokemon images to dynamically render on my Plotly object is still one of my favorite visualization accomplishments to date.
+Getting the Pokemon images to dynamically render on my plotly object is still one of my favorite visualization accomplishments to date.

 View the app below or follow the link [here](https://marshallp.shinyapps.io/ShinyPokemonDB/).
 Don't forget to submit your favorite Pokemon!